 Koprulu Mehmet Pacha was the first of a dynasty of grand viziers who served the sultans for nearly eighty years with minor interruptions.
-He built a kulliye opposite Cemberlitas (Column of Constantine); some of the buildings which made up the complex do not exist any longer; the founder's open air turbe was the first of a series.
+He built a kulliye opposite Cemberlitas; some of the buildings which made up the complex do not exist any longer; the founder's open air turbe was the first of a series.

 Vezir Hani: (left) detail of the external wall; (right) detail of the entrance

-Koprulu kulliyesi included also a han which still stands opposite to the turbe of the founder (in between them Divan Yolu, the most touristic street of Istanbul); the purpose of the han was to provide the kulliye with enough revenue for the sustenance of its clerics and its maintenance.
+Koprulu kulliyesi included also a han which still stands opposite the turbe of the founder (in between them Divan Yolu, the main street of historical Istanbul); the purpose of the han was to provide the kulliye with enough revenue for the sustenance of its clerics and its maintenance.